arunshan04/myPage/_pages/about.md

 I started coding back in high school and have since maintained a deep interest in coding and now I engineer data products.

-I am currently working full time as a Data Engineer at Spotify AB, based out of Stockholm, Sweden.

 I also mentor others and provide help in solving problems in the world of Data.

 For a detailed CV please have a look at my [LinkedIn](https://www.linkedin.com/in/arun-shanmugasundaram-19533322) profile.